mariadb-corporation/MaxScale/Documentation/Reference/MaxBinlogCheck.md

 # Overview

-Maxbinlogcheck is a command line utility for checking binlogfiles downloaded by MaxScale binlog router or the MySQL/MariaDB binlog files stored in a database server acting as a master in a replication environment.
+Maxbinlogcheck is a command line utility for checking binlogfiles downloaded by MariaDB MaxScale binlog router or the MySQL/MariaDB binlog files stored in a database server acting as a master in a replication environment.
 It checks the binlog file against any corruption and incomplete transaction stored and reports a transaction summary after reading all the events.
 It may optionally truncate binlog file.